-We have the privilege of working with many great business organizations that demonstrate excellence in strategic alignment and execution; Accenture, Chevron, Unilever, Standard Bank, to name a few.
+We have the privilege of working with many great business organizations that demonstrate excellence in strategic alignment and are adept at rapid execution; Accenture, Chevron, Unilever, Standard Bank, to name a few.
 Serving world class and demanding companies is where BTS truly excels.

-▶ Our vision
+Our vision